parezban/100-days-of-code/log.md

 ### Day 1: May 2, Sunday

-**Today's Progress**: I've gone through Packages and Function in tou.
+**Today's Progress**: I've gone through Packages and Function in tour.golang.com.

 **Thoughts** Nothing new on this day but i totaly forgot about Named return values.

+### Day 2: May 3, Monday

+**Today's Progress**: I've gone through For, IF, Swith statements in tour.golang.com.

+**Thoughts** I didn't know unlike C and PHP, Go only runs the selected case, not all the cases that follow.

 **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)